 Rumoured to be showcasing the new 8L QLED television, we are also hoping to gain a closer look at the recently announced Bixby speaker.

 The XZ2 range of smartphones may have been announced a mere 6 months ago, but keeping in Sony style we are expecting the range to be replaced by the updated XZ3 line.
 What we are most excited to see though is the company’s new range of upscale music players and their answer to Alexa – the Sony Xperia Agent home robot protype.

 The P20 Pro is likely the most impressive flagship phone released in years, which begs the question of what’s next for the Chinese phone company.
-Rumoured to showcase the upcoming Huawei Mate 20 line, this latest range – especially the Mate 20 Pro which would be perfect for sports betting such as Geelong Cup Betting – may just give the P20 Pro a run for its money and is designed specifically with business users in mind.
+Rumoured to showcase the upcoming Huawei Mate 20 line, this latest range – especially the Mate 20 Pro which would be perfect for Australian sports betting sites – may just give the P20 Pro a run for its money and is designed specifically with business users in mind.

 Dell generally announces new laptops at IFA and this year is set to be no different.
 Not exactly the most thrilling update, but you should expect to see the usual improvement in specs for their latest PC range.